Skip to content

 In this Primus Trail Knit FG, despite this model having 4mm thick lugs and a 2.5mm Firm Ground base, I didn’t find myself lacking a good level of ground contact and feedback when training in this shoe.

-I think the lugs are built close enough together that you shouldn’t feel like they’re uncomfortable when training or digging into the feet.
-When doing deadlifts, RDLs, and other lower body exercises, I didn’t notice them whatsoever.
+The lugs are built close enough together that you shouldn’t feel uncomfortable when training or digging into the feet.
+I didn’t notice them at all when doing deadlifts, RDLs, and other lower body exercises.

 I also like how well this shoe articulates and flexes despite having a slightly thicker sole construction compared to other Vivobarefoot models.
 If you’re wanting just one shoe and prioritize hiking, then can find comfort in that this shoe works well for lifting.